 All the best,

+The organizing committee.
 Jasper Bongers, Martin Schoups, Dirk Jan Wolffram

 10.00-10.15 Welcome and introduction

 10.15-11.15 Katrina Navickas, Revisiting the Politics of Contention and Charles Tilly’s methodologies in a Digital Humanities Age

 11.30-12.00 Antoine Renglet, Popular Violence toward Police Officers in Belgian Cities, 1789-1814

 12.00-12.30 Martin Schoups, Taking the streets: repertoires of the crowd in urban space, Antwerp, 1884-1936.